-Some years ago I was diagnosed with “Chronic Depression”.
+Some years ago a counselor told me he believed I had “Chronic Depression”.
 I refused to get help, because I did not believe that there was anything anyone could do.
 That is one of the dangers with depression.
 You feel as if there is no hope , no solution, no way things could ever change.
 It doesn’t really matter what triggered the depression.
 It is different for everyone.

 I spent about one year trying to escape reality.
 There were long periods when I slept almost all the time, and then there were days when I could not sleep at all.
 When I was awake I would play computer games and watch TV, because then I did not have to think.
 I am thankful for the composing jobs I did during that time, because those gave me a reason to get up in the morning and do something productive.
 Nathan took care of the children and our home.
 I am so thankful that he loved me through all of this.
 I am thankful to God that our family did not fall apart.

 About one year later I had a wake-up call.
 My youngest daughter, who was 4 at the time, asked if we could play.
 I always used to say no, but for some reason I said yes this time.
 She handed me a doll and her doll said to mine “Do you want to see my mom?
 She lives upstairs in her bedroom.
 That is where she sleeps.
 We can’t wake her up because then she gets angry, but when I miss her too much I stand in the doorway and watch her sleep for a while.”
 I realized she was speaking of me.
 She was describing her own life.
 I realized I was slowly but surely losing my family.
 In a sense, I was missing life as it happened all around me.

 I called my doctor and asked for help.
 That was the beginning of a new chapter in my life.
 Last spring, a couple of years after I had realized I needed help, I woke up one day and thought to myself that it was going to be a good day.
 That was when I knew things were getting better.
 I had not sincerely thought life could be good for so long – it was a surprising and wonderful feeling.

 I did not embark on this journey alone.